-guidelines.179 Also post-Shular, the Fourth Circuit concluded that Shular required §4B1.2's drug offense provision be read as a conduct-based definition.180 In a concurring opinion, however, one judge on that panel determined that Shular's reasoning compelled the opposite conclusion in the guidelines context-that §4B1.2's drug offense provision requires "match[ing] the elements of state drug offenses to their federal counterpart."
-The Fifth Circuit previously distinguished between a drug offense provision in the guidelines materially identical to that in §4B1.2 and the ACCA, stating the guidelines provision "lists specific convictions (e.g., manufacture, import)" while the ACCA applied only to convictions involving certain conduct.182
+The Eleventh Circuit previously had held that the guidelines, like the ACCA, require a conduct-based comparison.
+The Eleventh Circuit subsequently held in unpublished decisions that Shular did not alter this conclusion, and it has applied Shular to the guidelines.
+Also post-Shular, the Fourth Circuit concluded that Shular required §4B1.2's drug offense provision be read as a conduct-based definition.
+In a concurring opinion, however, one judge on that panel determined that Shular's reasoning compelled the opposite conclusion in the guidelines context-that §4B1.2's drug offense provision requires "match[ing] the elements of state drug offenses to their federal counterpart."
+The Fifth Circuit previously distinguished between a drug offense provision in the guidelines provision in the guidelines materially identical to that in §4B1.2 and the ACCA, stating the guidelines provision "lists specific convictions (e.g., manufacture, import)" while the ACCA applied only to convictions involving certain conduct.